MithrilJS/mithril.js/docs/components.md

 Components are Mithril's mechanism for [hierarchical MVC](http://en.wikipedia.org/wiki/Hierarchical_model%E2%80%93view%E2%80%93controller).

-They allow complex, repeating logic to be abstracted into a logical unit of code, and they help modularize applications with widgets or multi-concern views (e.g. dashboards).

-You can also use components for a number of other advanced techniques, like recursive templating (e.g. tree views) and partial template mixins (i.e. injecting part of a template into another).

----

-### Nesting components
+[Mithril modules](mithril.module.md) can usually be used as components, in scenarios where components don't need to cross-communicate a lot (for example, a dashboard full of unrelated widgets).

-Here's an example of nested modules in a widgetization scenario:
+Here's an example of a hierarchy of such components:

 ```javascript
 //root module